Our Team

 Bio

-Laurie Speranzo, a mathematics fellow for the Institute for Learning (IFL), works in districts with elementary and middle school math teachers, math supervisors, and math coaches.
+Laurie Speranzo, a mathematics fellow for the IFL, works in districts with elementary and middle school math teachers, math supervisors, and math coaches.
 She designs and delivers professional development, and she writes curriculum materials.

 Beatriz T. Font Strawhun posing and smiling